 Until a couple of decades ago, crossing the water between Copenhagen and Malmö always involved a flight or a ferry ride.

 The bridge has drastically cut journey times between Sweden and Denmark, making it possible to hop from one country to another in lightning-quick time.
-Many locals now commute between the two countries each morning.

 For tourists, there’s also an obvious advantage; day trips from Denmark to Sweden (or the other way around) are now a realistic possibility.

 Indeed, local authorities are now marketing Malmö and the rest of Skåne as a part of ‘Greater Copenhagen’.
 Try this guided tour from Copenhagen to Sweden if you’d rather not go it alone.

 There are several different ways of getting to Malmö from Copenhagen.
 How long the journey takes and how much it will set you back depends on which of the following options you plump for:

 The fastest option is to go from Copenhagen to Malmö by train.